• Skip to primary navigation

 How to make cranberry orange muffins

-You can make these muffins in only a few easy steps and they bake in under 30 minutes.
+You can make these gluten free cranberry muffins in only a few easy steps and they bake in under 30 minutes.
+Here is a summary of the recipe steps with step-by-step photos.
+Get the complete list of recipe ingredients and detailed instructions in the recipe card at the bottom of this post.

 1. In a large bowl mix together the flour, baking powder, baking soda, cinnamon, and salt.
 Fold the cranberries into the dry mixture to get them all coated.